tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. Parallel processing
 1. Self-emergent/self-organized

-Criteria are organized in three groups: emotional group depicts our interest in emotions implementation in cognitive architecture, thinking levels: is compatibility with Marvin Minsky "The emotion machine", AI components group: is used to gain understanding of width of coverage of AI domains by cognitive architecture.
+Criteria are organized in three groups: emotional group depicts our interest in emotions implementation in cognitive architecture, thinking levels is the compatibility with Marvin Minsky's "The emotion machine", AI components group is used to gain understanding of width of coverage of AI domains by cognitive architecture.
 We used two additional criteria that seemed to us important and were not in previous groups.
 Exhaustive analysis is available on line: https://github.com/development-team/2/blob/master/doc/analysis/cognitive_architecture.md

 We used primitive boolean approach to measure if component or emotional criteria is in specific cognitive architecture.
-Cumulative table is available on line, it contains simple summary of the boolean criteria:
+Cumulative table is available online, it contains simple summary of the boolean criteria:

 https://github.com/development-team/2/blob/master/doc/analysis/cognitive_architecture.md#cumulative-table

 According to our brief overview of the list of architectures most interesting are: ASMO, CLARION, DUAL, **H-CogAff**, LIDA, **Psi-Theory**, Soar, **Society of mind** (*), WASABI, EMA, Hikonen, Shanahan.
-H-CogAff is more of philosophical framework to build the cognitive architecture, or a meta architecture that has most significant potential to be most advanced at the moment and less limited.
-Homeostatic principle of Psi-Theory seems to be ubiquitous in psychological basis of emotions [natureofemotions].
+H-CogAff is more of philosophical framework to build the cognitive architecture, or a meta-architecture that has the most significant potential to be the most advanced at the moment and the least limited.
+Homeostatic principle of Psi-Theory seems to be ubiquitous in the psychological basis of emotions [natureofemotions].
 Society of mind needs further analysis and possible update of our criteria.

 ##Conclusion